ryansolid/babel-plugin-jsx-dom-expressions/README.md

 ### sanitize(value) : value

-This called whenever a value is going to be assigned to a element property.
+This is called whenever a value is going to be assigned to a element property.
 It lets you clean up the value (like remove nested observables etc..) before you pass it to element.
 This is optional.

+## Pragma Comments

+In order to optimize certain situations the compiler supports pragma comments.

+### @skip

+This skips wrapping the attribute expression in a function and just writes it straight out.
+Keep in mind if the element is in a parent expression it may unintentionally trigger it.
+So keep that in mind.

 ## Work in Progress